FREE SHIPPING for orders over €50 in Slovenia and €150 in the EU

 Gholamnezhad G., Keyhanmaneshb R., Hossien Boskabady M. (2015) Anti-inflammatory, antioxidant, and immunomodulatory aspects of Nigella sativa for its preventive and bronchodilatory effects on obstructive respiratory diseases: A review of basic and clinical evidence.
 Journal of Functional Foods.
 17, 910-927.

-In the article, the authors presented a review of existing research in humans and in animal models that showed that Nigella sativa (in the form of powder, oil or extract) can reduce symptoms of obstructive respiratory diseases such as cough, difficulty breathing and lack of oxygen in the blood .
-Studies have shown that regular use of Nigella sativa can improve the quality of life of patients with asthma and COPD by reducing the exacerbation of the disease.
-The potential therapeutic effects of its active ingredient, thymoquinone , which helps reduce inflammation, protect against oxidative damage, and improve the immune response and bronchial permeability, are highlighted.
-They concluded that Nigella sativa has shown promise as a natural remedy for the management of obstructive respiratory diseases such as asthma and COPD.
-Due to its anti-inflammatory, antioxidant, immunomodulating and bronchodilating properties, it has the potential to be used as part of the holistic treatment of these diseases.
-The article points out that Nigella sativa could be a useful adjunct to traditional treatments for obstructive respiratory diseases, but further research is needed to confirm the exact mechanisms and safety of long-term use.
+In the article, the authors presented a review of existing research in humans and animal models that showed that Nigella sativa (in the form of powder, oil, or extract) can reduce symptoms of obstructive respiratory diseases, such as cough, difficulty breathing, and lack of oxygen in the blood.
+Studies have shown that regular use of Nigella sativa can improve quality of life patients with asthma and COPD, as it reduces the exacerbation of the disease.
+The potential therapeutic effects of its active ingredient are highlighted, thymoquinone, which helps reduce inflammation, protect against oxidative damage, and improve immune response and bronchial patency.
+They found that Nigella sativa has shown promise as a natural remedy for managing obstructive airway diseases such as asthma and COPD.
+Due to its anti-inflammatory, antioxidant, immunomodulatory, and bronchodilator properties, it has the potential to be used as part of a holistic treatment for these diseases.
+The article highlights that Nigella sativa could be a useful adjunct to traditional treatments for obstructive airway diseases, but further research is needed to confirm the exact mechanisms and safety of long-term use.

 9. Source: